Bildoor/Remapper/README.md

 When trying to bind other keys than letters you might need to follow [this](https://www.autohotkey.com/docs/v2/KeyList.htm) reference to see what keys are called in AHK, since that is the backbone of this whole project.

+To prevent Remapper logo from showing, run the program with command line argument -nologo